-- The College seeks to provide and promote a safe learning environment for all users; - The College is committed to the challenging and reporting of harmful behaviour and, recognising that anyone can be the subject of abuse, will seek to develop a culture of healthy and respectful relationships wherein all allegations of abuse will be taken seriously and treated in accordance with the College's procedures; - The College will use best practice in its safe recruitment of staff by undertaking the appropriate checks; - The College must follow risk assessment procedures, before enrolling any person who has a conviction for the abuse of a child, young person, an adult at risk of harm or an adult in need of protection; - The College will comply with regional policies and procedures in full partnership with other local agencies including the Health and Social Care Trust Gateway Team and Police Service of Northern Ireland (PSNI); - The College staff will listen to, record and report all concerns, disclosures and allegations of abuse in accordance with current procedures in an empathetic, prompt and secure manner; - The College will not investigate instances of abuse as this is the role of other statutory agencies e.g. social services, PSNI;
+- The College seeks to provide and promote a safe learning environment for all users; - The College is committed to the challenging and reporting of harmful behaviour and, recognising that anyone can be the subject of abuse, will seek to develop a culture of healthy and respectful relationships wherein all allegations of abuse will be taken seriously and treated in accordance with the College's procedures; - The College will consistently apply a thorough and clearly defined method in its safe recruitment of staff and volunteers by undertaking the appropriate checks, in line with legislation and best practice; - The College must follow risk assessment procedures, before enrolling any person who has a conviction for the abuse of a child, young person, an adult at risk of harm or an adult in need of protection; - The College will comply with regional policies and procedures in full partnership with other local agencies including the Health and Social Care Trust Gateway Team and Police Service of Northern Ireland (PSNI); - The College is committed to developing, implementing and updating existing safeguarding protections, policies / procedures and measures for children, young people, adults at risk of harm or adults in need of protection, to reflect involvement in Operation Encompass. - The College staff will listen to, record and report all concerns, disclosures and allegations of abuse in accordance with current procedures in an empathetic, prompt and secure manner; - The College will not investigate instances of abuse, as this is the role of other statutory agencies e.g. social services, PSNI.
+The College is obligated to supporting, resourcing and training, in line with current legislation, those who work with, or come in contact with children, young people, adults at risk of harm and adults in need of protection and to provide appropriate supervision for them;

-- The College is obligated to supporting, resourcing and training, in line with current legislation, those who work with, or come in contact with children, young people, adults at risk of harm and adults in need of protection and to provide appropriate supervision for them; - The College is committed to developing knowledge and understanding of Trauma-Informed Practice and the impact of Adverse Childhood Experiences (ACEs)1 to help staff better understand those in their care.
-This commitment aims to enhance and work alongside existing safeguarding protections, policies and measures for children, young people, adults at risk of harm or adults in need of protection.
+- The College is committed to developing knowledge and understanding of Trauma-Informed Practice and the impact of Adverse Childhood Experiences (ACEs)1 to help staff better understand those in their care.
+This commitment aims to enhance and work alongside existing safeguarding protections, policies and measures for children, young people, adults at risk of harm or adults in need of protection. - The College will ensure there is an effective procedure in place for assessing and managing risks to learners and staff. - The College will ensure any identified risks are managed by putting in place risk-reducing measures which are recorded and reviewed.